bytesnova/bytesnova/README.md

 ![Full-stack Development](https://pbs.twimg.com/profile_banners/1282287680827592706/1689677400/1080x360)

 # Hi there 👋, I'm Victor Aderibigbe
-I'm a passionate full-stack web developer with a love for crafting efficient, beautiful, and intuitive digital solutions.
+I'm a passionate front-end developer and an aspiring software developer with a love for crafting efficient, beautiful, and intuitive digital solutions.
 My journey in the world of programming began with an insatiable curiosity for technology, and it's evolved into a rewarding career where I continuously explore and master new tools and frameworks.

 ## Skills and Experience
 * ⚙️ JavaScript